Methodology

 This gives a maturity-sensitive estimate that behaves more realistically for short-dated premium bonds than the earlier running-yield approximation.

-This estimate does not model coupon reinvestment, accrued interest, or exact settlement conventions.
+This estimate does not model coupon reinvestment or exact market settlement mechanics.
 It remains an indicative metric for quick comparisons.

 Limitations & Assumptions